tracsman/vdcWorkshop/DIY/Maximus/Module06.md

 # DIY Workshop Maximus - Module 6

 ## Abstract
-This module extends user connectivity from the App Gateway to a storage acount (PaaS).
+This module extends user connectivity from the App Gateway to a storage account (PaaS instance).
 To accomplish this, you will set up a private endpoint in Spoke02 along with a Private DNS zone and associate the storage account with the private endpoint.

 ## Observations
 Once you're done with this step, you will know how to retrieve contents from a storage account via a private endpoint.